Happ, Cards bullpen combine on 1-hitter, top Pirates 4-1

 Happ (6-6) retired the first nine batters, then gave up rookie Hoy Park’s first career home run to lead off the fourth inning.

 Making his second start for the Cardinals since being acquired from the Twins in a July 30 trade, Happ struck out five and walked two.

+“He’s under control with everything he’s doing,” St. Louis manager Mike Shidlt said of the 38-year-old Happ.
+“He’s got the pitches.
+His fastball has life to it.
+He’s in control and that allows him to be steady and win games.”

-Happ took a no-hit bid into the eighth inning against the Pirates on April 23 at Minnesota and wound up allowing one hit in 7 2/3 innings.
+The left-hander took a no-hit bid into the eighth inning against the Pirates on April 23 at Minnesota and wound up allowing one hit in 7 2/3 innings.

+“Both of his starts against us, he’s really executed balls to both sides (of the plate), especially the fastball,” Pittsburgh manager Derek Shelton said.

-Relievers Ryan Helsley, Genesis Cabrera and Alex Reyes combined for three hitless innings.
+Relievers Ryan Helsley, Genesis Cabrera and Alex Reyes teamed for three hitless innings.
 Reyes pitched a perfect ninth for his 26th save in 27 chances.

+“It was fun to see those guys come in and continue to close the door with the lead,” Happ said.

 The Cardinals (56-56) reached .500 for the 22nd time this season.
 The Pirates’ losing streak was extended to six games and they have dropped 16 of 21.